bsbbs/Noise/README.md

 # System Requirements

-## Hardware Requirements
+## Hardware and Software Requirements

-The [Matlab code](./)`lol` package requires only a standard computer with enough RAM to support the operations defined by a user.
+The 'R' code was developped on [R 4.3.3](https://www.r-project.org/#!).
+Excution of the 'R' code requires only a standard computer with enough RAM.
 For minimal performance, this will be a computer with about 2 GB of RAM.

-For optimal performance, we recommend a computer with the following specs:
+The 'Matlab' code was developped with GPU parallel computation.
+For optimal performance, we recommend a computer with a graphic card.
+The code was developped on a Windows-11 laptop with the following specs:

-RAM: 16+ GB
+RAM: 16.0 GB
-CPU: 4+ cores, 3.3+ GHz/core

-The runtimes below are generated using a computer with the recommended specs (16 GB RAM, 4 cores@3.3 GHz) and internet of speed 25 Mbps.

-## Software Requirements
+CPU: Intel(R) Core(TM) i7-10870H CPU @ 2.20GHz
+GPU: NVIDIA GeForce RTX 3070 Laptop GPU

+Matlab code was developped on Matlab 2023a (The Mathworks Inc., 2023).

 ### OS Requirements

-The package development version is tested on *Linux* and  operating systems.
-The developmental version of the package has been tested on the following systems:
+The package development version is tested on *Mac OSX*, *Linux* and *Windows* operating systems.
+The 'R' code would be compatible with all of those operating systems when ['R'](https://www.r-project.org/#!) and ['RStudio'](https://posit.co/download/rstudio-desktop/) are properly set.

-Linux: Ubuntu 16.04
-Mac OSX:
-Windows:

-The CRAN package should be compatible with Windows, Mac, and Linux operating systems.

 # Citation

-For usage of the package and associated manuscript, please cite our [bioRXiv preprint] (https://www.biorxiv.org/content/10.1101/2024.03.26.586597v2).
+For usage of the package and associated manuscript, please cite our [bioRXiv preprint](https://www.biorxiv.org/content/10.1101/2024.03.26.586597v2).